turbot/steampipe-plugin-html/README.md

 ## HTML plugin for Steampipe

 Web pages often contain data in HTML tables.
-This plugin downloads one or more tables from a web page into one or more CSV files that you can query using the [CSV](https://hub.steampipe.io/plugins/turbot/steampipe-plugin-csv)
+This plugin's `html_table` table downloads one or more tables from a web page into one or more CSV files that you can query using the [CSV](https://hub.steampipe.io/plugins/turbot/steampipe-plugin-csv).

+Web pages also contain links.
+This plugin's `html_link` table queries for them.

 ## Get started